kaizengrowth/PokemonGrow/README.md

   11. Geolocation is tracked on Fitbit with analytics dashboard on the locations and times when user is most productive.
   12. Analytics dashboard of practice times, habit streaks, and productivity.
   13. Fitbit exercise is logged directly into the Pokemon stats with heartrate, steps taken, calories burned, and other sensor data.
+  14. Users can battle each other and compete in Pokemon pomodoros or Fitbit exercises/steps.
+Perhaps the Fitbit websockets API can be used for this.

 * Plan to fix or add (7-13)